 Adolescent school victimization due to lesbian, gay, bisexual or transgender status is common and is associated with compromised health and social adjustment.
 Indeed, according to the Family Acceptance Project, bullying by classmates is specifically linked to higher rates of young adult depression, increased risk for sexually transmitted diseases and HIV, and suicidal ideation, especially among males.2

 In an article entitled “Tips for Parents of LGBTQ Youth,” Johns Hopkins pediatricians and adolescent medicine specialists Renata Arrington Sanders and Errol Fields suggest parents stay alert for signs their child is being bullied, which may appear as behavioral problems, declining grades or unexplained absences in school.
-If you have any concerns, contact a teacher, guidance counselor or school administrator immediately.
+If you have any concerns, contact a teacher, guidance counselor, or school administrator immediately.

-The experts at Johns Hopkins note that many LGBT youth turn to social media and phone apps to connect with others because they’re often discouraged from being open about their lifestyle.
+The experts at Johns Hopkins note that many LGBTQ youth turn to social media and phone apps to connect with others because they’re often discouraged from being open about their lifestyle.
 Some online outlets, however, including dating apps, may be inappropriate for teens.3

 Monitor what they’re doing on their devices and talk with them about the potential dangers of meeting people online.
 “More importantly, understand that kids turn to these apps if they feel like they don’t have anyone else to talk to,” said Fields.
 “Be available so that your child doesn’t need to look elsewhere for guidance and support.”

-The article suggests that parents get involved in their child’s life, meet their friends, ask questions and show an interest in how they spend their days.
+The article suggests that parents get involved in their child’s life, meet their friends, ask questions, and show an interest in how they spend their days.

 Advocate for your child

 Parents should also find out what resources exist locally and within their school that may enable their child to form healthy friendships with others in their community.
-A community center with LGBT groups or a local bookstore that carries LGBTQ books may be a good start, said Maurer.
+A community center with LGBTQ groups or a local bookstore that carries LGBTQ books may be a good start, said Maurer.

-At school, where adolescents spend nearly as much time as they do at home, the specialists at Johns Hopkins also suggest parents advocate for a gay-straight alliance (GSA), which has been shown to make schools safer and improve performance among LGBT students.
+At school, where adolescents spend nearly as much time as they do at home, the specialists at Johns Hopkins also suggest parents advocate for a gay-straight alliance (GSA), which has been shown to make schools safer and improve performance among LGBTQ students.